inyong37/Study/_Computer/Hardware/Cloud.md

 ## _[What Is Cloud Storage?](https://aws.amazon.com/what-is/cloud-storage/)_

+`Cloud Storage is related with the 'Storage' page.`

 Cloud storage is a cloud computing model that enables storing data and files on the internet through a cloud computing provider that you access either through the public internet or a dedicated private network connection.

 ### Reference